Academic Continuity through eLearning

 - Have students submit videos as assignments with Panopto.

-- Use Blackboard's private journal or blog tools as creative alternative assessments.
+- Use Blackboard's private journal as creative alternative assessments.

 - If you're creating Panopto videos for your students, break them into separate videos of 5 to 10 minutes each.